Stevin John

-Stevin John (born Stephen John Grossman, May 27, 1988), better known by his alias Blippi, is an American children's entertainer on YouTube, Hulu, Netflix, HBO Max, Peacock and Amazon Prime Video.
+Stevin John (born Stephen John Grossman), better known by his alias Blippi, is an American children's entertainer on YouTube, Hulu, Netflix, HBO Max, Peacock and Amazon Prime Video.
 The Blippi character that John portrays has a childlike, energetic, and curious persona, and is always dressed in a blue and orange beanie cap, blue shirt, orange suspenders, and an orange bow tie.
 John later legally changed his name to Stevin John sometime before 2019.

 Early life

 John grew up on a farm, and has stated that as a child he wished to be a limousine driver and a fighter pilot.
 John served in the United States Air Force in 2006 and was discharged in 2008.

 Steezy Grossman

-John started making gross out videos in 2013 under the persona of Steezy Grossman.
+John started making gross-out videos in 2013 under the persona "Steezy Grossman".
 In a 2013 video, John performed the Harlem Shake on a toilet and defecated on a naked friend.
 When the video was unearthed by BuzzFeed News in 2019, John said, "at the time, I thought this sort of thing was funny, but really it was stupid and tasteless, and I regret having ever done it."
 John has used DMCA takedown notices to remove the video from social media and internet search engines.